gboduljak/clrs-implementations/README.md

 ## 👨‍💻 CLRS Implementations

 This is a repository of pseudocode implementations discussed in the main text of a classic - 📖 Introduction to Algorithms, known as CLRS.
-The focus is on the main text, but I have chosen to implement some interesting end of chapter problems, especially ones related to dynamic programming, trees and graphs.
 All implementations are written in C.

 The folder structure resembles the book structure.
 Usually, implementations come with small auxiliary programs and simple test inputs.